-7 Pro Tips for Surviving the Awkward Grow-Out Hair Phase
+8 Pro Tips for Surviving the Awkward Grow-Out Hair Phase

 Stay Healthy

-Lastly, be patient and remember that ultimately, a healthy lifestyle will only help your hair reach its maximum growth speed, which Lindsay says averages ¼”- ½” per month.
+Last, be patient and remember that ultimately, only a healthy lifestyle will help your hair reach its maximum growth speed, which Lindsay says averages a quarter inch to a half inch per month.

 “The health of your hair is directly linked to your overall health.
-Don’t believe any product which claims otherwise.
-Improving your diet is the best thing you can do to achieve maximum growth, including making sure you’re getting the recommended doses of Omega 3s, Biotin, Niacin, and other essential vitamins.”
+Don’t believe any product that claims otherwise.
+Improving your diet is the best thing you can do to achieve maximum growth, including making sure you’re getting the recommended doses of omega-3s, biotin, niacin, and other essential vitamins.”